 Community supported agriculture, or CSA, is an amazing way to buy high quality, often organic, vegetables and fruit in addition to directly supporting local farmers and sustainable agriculture.
-But because a CSA operates according to a specific model, it’s not for everyone.
+Should you join a CSA?
+As great as they are, because a CSA operates according to a specific model, it's not for everyone.

 What, exactly, is a CSA?

 CSAs are, basically, subscription-based services.
-Your subscription covers a share, or portion, of a local farm’s output.
-You generally pay a lump sum at the beginning of a season for a certain number of weeks where you receive a box of farm fresh produce.
+Your subscription covers a share, or portion, of a local farm's output.
+When you join a CSA, you generally pay a lump sum at the beginning of a season for a certain number of weeks where you receive a box of farm fresh produce.

 The concept started in Japan in the 1960s by a group of women concerned about pesticides and the increase of processed and imported food.
 The first CSA in North America was created in 1984 in Massachusetts.
 There are over 2,500 CSAs in the USA today, though it's harder to find them in areas that don't have a strong small farm presence.